ITAgnesmeyer/EasyDiContainer/README.md

 server.Log("hallo Welt");
 ```

-There are some drawbacks.
-You can only have one Implementation of the an Interface...
+Of course there are some disadvantages.
+For example, an interface can only be implemented once.
+Basically, however, this clarifies the principle.

 Dipl.-Ing.(FH) Guido Agnesmeyer.
 2020